0x4007/rpc2/README.md

 ### Automatic Failover

-If a request to the fastest RPC fails, the `RpcHandler` automatically tries alternative RPC endpoints for the same chain.
+If a request to the fastest RPC fails, the `UbiquityRpcProvider` automatically tries alternative RPC endpoints for the same chain.

 ### Latency Checking

-The `RpcHandler` performs latency checks to determine the fastest RPC endpoint for each chain.
+The `UbiquityRpcProvider` performs latency checks to determine the fastest RPC endpoint for each chain.
 It uses a test payload to verify the endpoint's responsiveness and correctness.

 ### Caching